LLcoolDrake/ChessProgram/README.md

+NOTE To  TA:
+  The Master branch is our finished project.
+It includes the AI and GUI.
+It might be dificult for you to test the game and set up test scenarios if the AI is turned on.
+There is a second branch, Easy-logic-test.
+It is the same file, except the AI is switched off and the user has control of white and blacks moves.
+If you would like to set up your own test board, augment the variable, Board = [<chess board positioning>] to your liking and test away.
+Note if you move the black or white king to a different starting position, update the variable, WhiteKingsPosition =[], or BlackKingsPosition = [].
+The game updates the kings position and if it's set up to the wrong location, it wont behave like you want it to.
+These two variables are right below the board variable.
+The first value in KingsPosition, is the row value, (0 = top row, 7 = bottom row).
+The second variable is the column.
+(0 = left column, 7 = right column)

 # CS 205 Final Project Group 7: Jacob Drake, Nick Laware, Ethan Bokelberg, Jake Regele
 For sprint 2, the main() to run is in CHESSGUISandBox.py.
 It calls the ChessGUI to create a GUI object, and uses that to run the games.
 Comments about the
 GUI class are below.